Mark 1

 Writers in Bible times use the word “leprosy” to describe many different kinds of skin diseases.
 Today, leprosy has a much narrower definition and is called Hansen’s disease.

 The Greek word often translated as “compassion” literally means something that can be translated today as “guts” or “intestines.”
 Scholars say that English translations don’t really do justice to the term.
 Compassion, empathy, pity, and anger convey just part of what was going on inside Jesus.
-What he saw this man suffering made him sick to his stomach.
+When Jesus saw this man’s suffering, it made him sick to his stomach.

 People with serious skin diseases were considered ritually unclean.
 They were not allowed to worship in the Temple.
 Anyone who touched them was considered ritually unclean as well and had to go through cleansing rituals.
 See Leviticus 5:3.
 For cleansing rituals for people with leprosy, see Leviticus 14.